derf/esp8266-nodemcu-mh-z19/README.md

 mqtt_host = "..."
 ```

-Optionally, it can also publish readings to an InfluxDB.
+Optionally, it can also publish readings to InfluxDB.
 To do so, configure URL and attribute:

 ```lua